CMPUT301F25aurora/aurora-borealis/README.md

 - Event Poster Uploads: Organizers can upload custom event posters to make their event pages more engaging and visually distinct.

 - Optional Geolocation Verification: When enabled by organizers, entrants’ join locations are captured from the device to verify authenticity and support location-based event rules.

+- Dedicated Organizer Map Console: A specialized map interface available exclusively to event creators.
+Organizers can set, validate, and manage precise event coordinates using an integrated place-picker, ensuring accurate location data for geolocation rules and event logistics.